websanco/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/orders/order-life-cycle.md

 # Order Life Cycle

-This image shows the latest order life cycle, from the moment an order is created and all the way until it is fulfilled.
+An Order stores data regarding a potential or past transaction.
+This article provides an overview of the order life cycle from open cart to [fulfilled order](../shipments/introduction-to-shipments.md).

 ![This is the latest Order Life Cycle infographic.](./order-life-cycle/images/01.png)